 What I Don’t Love

-- Like all Singer sewing machines, they are sometimes prone to issues
+- Like all Singer sewing machines, they are no longer manufactured by the ‘original’ Singer and so are sometimes prone to issues

 - Limited functionality compared to other machines around this price point